Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 - Close the private sale and gun show loopholes that waive background checks

 With the move, the retailer joins a host of major companies that made changes in reaction to the Parkland shooting.
-As NPR's Amy Held reported last week, many other high-profile companies — from MetLife Insurance and First National Bank of Omaha, to Symantec and Hertz — have ended their corporate partnerships with the National Rifle Association.
+As NPR's Amy Held reported last week, many other high-profile companies — from MetLife Insurance and First National Bank of Omaha to Symantec and Hertz — have ended their corporate partnerships with the National Rifle Association.

 Those moves have not been without controversy.

 Earlier this week, for instance, Georgia Lt.
-Gov. Casey Cagle threatened to "kill any tax legislation that benefits" Delta Airlines after the company ended its own relationship with the NRA.
-Delta, which has its hub in Atlanta, had announced two days earlier that "we will be requesting that the NRA remove our information from their website" — a decision Cagle described as an attack on conservatives.
+Gov. Casey Cagle threatened to "kill any tax legislation that benefits" Delta Air Lines after the company ended its own relationship with the NRA.
+Delta, which is based in Atlanta, had announced two days earlier that "we will be requesting that the NRA remove our information from their website" — a decision Cagle described as an attack on conservatives.

 Asked about the potential for pushback among gun rights advocates, Stack acknowledged the move "isn't going to make everyone happy.
 But when we look at what those kids and the parents and the heroes in the school, what they did, our view was: If the kids can be brave enough to organize like this, we can be brave enough to get these [firearms] out of here."